CapricanDRJ/HadesStarCommunityData/docs/corp/5ca200f11c7f9dedf112be9585982247820f97c82868bacb956c0ef8d19262bc/index.md

 ```
- The Empire of Light led by Lord Spirallis to be one of light rays in space of this game.
+The Empire of Light led by Lord Spirallis to be one of light rays in
+space of this game.
 WS every week.
-Join us into the Light!
+Join us into the Light!}
 ```
 ### [Discord](https://discord.gg/pfsfZwqh)
 ### Whitestar Bonus ✅